 The Port House

 Opened first in 2006 we realised we had something special in our little cave on South William Street in Dublin 2!
 Twelve months later, we opened another little cave in Temple Bar and our third in a cottage in Dundrum Town Centre's Pembrook District.
+After 7 seven years, we opened our first Tapas Restaurant in London in the heart of the West End and only steps away from Convent Garden's Piazza.

 Our food sourcing is something we take very seriously.
 Our acorn-fed Iberian pigs grazed in open woodland in Extremadura which contribute to the wonderful flavours you will experience in our jamon Ibericos, chorizo and lomo meats.
 From Northern Spain, black pudding and txistorras are hand-made in La Rioja and Alavesa regions.
 Our cheeses range from manchego to garrotxa, a semi-cured goat's cheese to the wonderful warm flavours of our picos de europa blue cheese.